Notes on the Geography of Mexico: Guanajuato

 High praise, but two years later and along with hundreds of other royalists, Riano was forced to seek refuge here from a ragtag but furious revolutionary army.
 No luck: the rebels burst in and slaughtered everyone.
 The response was fierce, and the revolutionaries were captured, executed, and beheaded.
 The heads of their four leaders were hung for ten years from hooks on the corners of this building.

-Percy Martin, another newspaper correspondent who came to Mexico to sing--Siren-like--the praises of Guanajuato's mines, wrote in 1906 that "today, handsome marble tablets, inscribed in gigantic letters of gold with the names of the four sufferers, occupy the places where the hooks with their gastly [sic] burdens were previously placed."
+Percy Martin, another newspaper correspondent who came to Mexico to sing the praises of Guanajuato's mines, wrote in 1906 that "today, handsome marble tablets, inscribed in gigantic letters of gold with the names of the four sufferers, occupy the places where the hooks with their gastly [sic] burdens were previously placed."
 (Mexico's Treasure House (Guanajuato), p.
 21)

 Lo and behold: on the right-hand side of the upper corner here you can still make out the name "Allende."